trezor/trezor-suite/docs/features/message-system.md

                 - The range is 0 to 100.
                 */
                 "priority": 100,
-                // When user closes the message, it will never show again.
+                // When a user closes the message, it will never show again until the user clear app storage.
                 "dismissible": true,
                 /*
                 Variants: